jooaogbriel/django-api/README.md

 # django-api
-articles
-try_django
-CRUD
-list and tuples
+my portfolio made with python and Django